 Finlarig Castle was built in 1609 by Duncan Campbell, Seventh Laird of Glenorchy (also known as Donnchadh Dubh).
 He was a Royal favourite and had prospered during the reign of James VI (I of England).
-Whilst his main residence was at Balloch (now known as Taymouth Castle), he also made extensive upgrades to his other estates and along with Finlarig Castle he also raised Achallader, Balcardine and Edinample.
+Whilst his main residence was at Balloch (now known as Taymouth Castle), he also made extensive upgrades to his other estates and along with Finlarig Castle he also raised Achallader, Balcardine, Edinample, Loch Dochart and Monzie castles.
 The name Finlarig derives from the Gaelic meaning 'White Pass'.

 The castle was built upon a peninsula sandwiched between the River Lochay and Loch Tay.
 The structure was built upon a man-made mound surrounded by a moat, both of which were probably associated with an earlier fortification on the site.
 The seventeenth century Tower House seems to have originally been configured in a Z-plan layout, namely the main four-storey rectangular block was flanked on opposing sides by towers, but only traces of the north-east tower still survive.
 A barmkin (curtain wall) enclosed a courtyard which hosted all the ancillary buildings associated with such a settlement.